- Agendas and Minutes

-VII-4 Selections From The North Dakota Century Code:
+IV-4 Selections from the North Dakota Century Code:

 There are many policies in the North Dakota Century Code that may be pertinent to the faculty at the University of North Dakota.
-The North Dakota Century Code is available online at: www.state.nd.us
+The North Dakota Century Code is available online at the North Dakota State Government website.

-VII-5 Selections From The Code Of Student Life
+IV-5 Selections from the Code of Student Life

 The University of North Dakota Code of Student Life contains many provisions which are of interest to faculty, especially regarding the protection of student academic and other records, many of which are protected by federal law, and regarding student misconduct – whether academic or otherwise.

 The Code of Student Life (CSL) is available online through the University Home Page, and a hardcopy edition may be requested from the office of the Dean of Students.

 Student records/information.
 Any time a faculty member is reporting any facts regarding a student to, or discussing any facts regarding a student with, anyone other than the student herself or himself, the faculty member needs to be concerned with the University's policies regarding such records and information.
 Conforming conduct to these policies, set out in full in the CSL, will protect the faculty member from violating federal or state law as well as from failure to comply with University policy.